 The tutorials are USD$1995 each and can be purchased and accessed in two minutes.
 No “account” or password is needed.
 Unlimited sharing.
 Each has a large, free introduction so you can get a good feel for it before you buy.
 Uncomfortable with buying things online?
 You’re welcome to give me a ring to confirm that I’m “real.”
 I am. 😃

-Trigger Points & Myofascial Pain Syndrome • Muscle knots cause or complicate most of the world’s aches and pain, and this book takes a “teach a man to fish” approach to treating them.
-Even if muscle knots are not your main problem, they may be the most treatable part of another problem.
-Includes a chapter by Dr. Tim Taylor about medical factors in chronic muscle pain.)
+Trigger Points & Myofascial Pain Syndrome • Muscle knots cause or complicate many of the world’s aches and pains, and this book takes a “teach a man to fish” approach to dealing with them.
+Even if muscle knots are not your main problem, they are often the most treatable part of another problem.
+(Includes a chapter by Dr. Tim Taylor about medical factors in chronic muscle pain.)

-IT Band Syndrome • A perpetual best-seller for runners and by far the most detailed information available about this frustrating knee problem.
+IT Band Syndrome • A perpetual best-seller for runners and by far the most detailed information available anywhere about this frustrating knee problem.
 IT band syndrome takes the prize for “most misunderstood common knee pain.”
 Many readers have told me that this book saved them from thousands of dollars worth of useless therapy and months of wasted time.
 Audiobook version included, read by the author.

 Neck Pain • Dive into the mysteries of neck pain and especially the awful phenomenon of the neck “crick”: what is that feeling, and what can be done about it?
 Like all PainScience.com books, myths are debunked, especially the neck posture myth, and every imaginable self-treatment option is reviewed.

 Patellofemoral Pain Syndrome • Knee pain hope.
 Ordinary “arthritic” knee pain has its myths, but it is ridiculously complex.
 This extremely thorough, readable guide demystifies frontal knee pain and explains why conventional therapy almost always fails … and what might work instead.

 Shin Splints • Do you know why your shins hurt?
 There are four very different types of shin pain.
 This tutorial breaks it down for you and goes through all the treatment options and recent science.
 About 20 times more information about shin splints in one place than you can get anywhere else.

 Muscle Strain • Everything you need to know about the humble muscle strain — routinely mistaken for other things.
 Ideal for athletes with strains that never seem to heal.

 9 reasons PainScience.com tutorials are awesome (and worth a few bucks)